perNyfelt/renjinextensionsdemo/docs/readme.md

 Please refer to the mailing list at https://groups.google.com/forum/#!topic/renjin-dev if you have questions.

+These examples are heavily indebted to Dr. Parham Solaimani who provided detailed answers to all my questions on the mailing list mentioned above.
 ## Simple example

-Lets say we wanted to create a meanTrim function that takes a vector as argument and trims off the min and max values first. i.e.
+Lets say we wanted to create a meantrim function that takes a vector as argument and trims off the min and max values first. i.e.

     ````
-    meanTrim <- function(x) {
+    meantrim <- function(x) {
       x <- x[x != max(x)]
       x <- x[x != min(x)]
       return(mean(x))